ruialgomes/ConCreT/README.md

 The faster way to use this tool is to run the from the Colab directory, which already has Python3 and TensorFlow for the main script ‘Concret_predictor.ipynb’.
 If you wish to run it locally is necessary to install Python and TensorFlow in one environment, and then use Python3 to run the ‘concret_prediction.py’, as better explained below.
 Also, as BLAST is used for each sample, for running locally you must install it as explained for different OS in the link: (https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html).
 For Colab this is done already in the script.

-This tool is in version 1.0, and still under development, in case o errors, please contact us.
+This tool is in version 1.0, and still under development, in case of errors, please contact us.

 Also available on Colab: [https://drive.google.com/drive/u/0/folders/1xL2dN3VTwxi9XZCs7oPM4rbdVOjaHTBl](https://drive.google.com/drive/u/0/folders/1xL2dN3VTwxi9XZCs7oPM4rbdVOjaHTBl)